gangesh2004/gangesh2004/README.md

 # 💫 About Me:
-Being in my Final year, I have been on a path to specialize myself what interests me in the world of cutting-edge<br>technologies.
+Being in my Final year, I have been on a path to specialize myself what interests me in the world of cutting-edge technologies.
 This motivates me to simplify things with technology.
-I’m interested in collaborating for projects in Software<br>Development, Data Analytics and Machine Learning domain.
+I’m interested in collaborating for projects in Software Development, Data Analytics and Machine Learning domain.

 ## 🌐 Socials: